rescript-lang/rescript-vscode/CONTRIBUTING.md

 - When you make a change, Go to the same Debug viewlet's Call Stack panel and restart the client and the server:

   <img width="359" alt="image" src="https://user-images.githubusercontent.com/1909539/97448639-19db0800-18ee-11eb-875a-d17cd1b141d1.png">
+- For the native analysis binary tests: `cd analysis && make test`.

 ### Change the Grammar